Qualified Mortgage

 Additionally, due to their relatively low risk, there is a large secondary market for this type of loan.
 Because of a large market, qualified mortgages tend to be quite liquid, so a lender may be able to sell the mortgage to other investors fast.
 One common strategy lenders pursue is they sell the loan shortly after its origination.
 When it is sold to the secondary market, multiple loans are combined into mortgage-backed securities and are sold to various institutional investors such as hedge funds and pension funds.
 The contrary to this are portfolio loans, which are held by lenders until maturity.

-Any calculators or content on this page is provided for general information purposes only.
-Casaplorer® does not guarantee the accuracy of information shown and is not responsible for any consequences of its use.
+- The calculators and content on this page are for general information only.
+Casaplorer does not guarantee the accuracy and is not responsible for any consequences of using the calculator.